jguillaumes/dockersimh/README.md

-docker build -t jgullaumes/simh-allsims -f Dockerfile-allsims . docker build -t jgullaumes/simh-pdpbsd -f Dockerfile-pdpbsd . docker build -t jgullaumes/simh-vaxbsd -f Dockerfile-vaxbsd . docker build -t jgullaumes/simh-vax [--build-arg sims="<simulator list>"] .
+docker build -t jgullaumes/simh-allsims -f Dockerfile-allsims . docker build -t jgullaumes/simh-pdpbsd -f Dockerfile-pdpbsd . docker build -t jgullaumes/simh-vaxbsd -f Dockerfile-vaxbsd . docker build -t jgullaumes/simh-os8 -f Dockerfile-os8 .
+docker build -t jgullaumes/simh-vax [--build-arg sims="<simulator list>"] .

-# Remember to download the NetBSD disk before building the next image!
+# Remember to download the NetBSD disks before building the next image!
 docker build -t jgullaumes/simh-vaxnbsd -f Dockerfile-vaxnbsd .
 ```

 You can optionally specify the list of simulators you want to be available in simh-vax specifying it as the optional parameter ```--build-args```.
-The default is ```"vax vax780 pdp11"```.
+The default is ```"vax vax780 vax8600 pdp11 pdp8"```.

+There is a shell script which builds all those images:

+buildall.sh [-ba]

+If you don't include the ```-ba``` switch, all the images EXCEPT simh-allsims will be built.
+If you include -ba then it will be included in the build.

 ## Adding guest OS images to simh-vax